segmentio/segment-docs/src/connections/destinations/catalog/actions-webhook/index.md

 4. Add the endpoint you copied from Step 2 to the Webhook Actions Mapping's URL in Step 3.
 5. Enable the Mapping.
 6. Enable the Webhook Actions destination.
 7. Begin sending events to your source.
-Verify those events throughout the Segment pipeline (source debugger/ event delivery), and the webhook's website which shows the raw JSON for all of the events successfully received by your Segment source and its Webhooks Actions destination.
+8. Verify those events throughout the Segment pipeline (source debugger/ event delivery).
+9. Verify the webhook's website which shows the raw JSON for all of the events successfully received by your Segment source and its Webhooks Actions destination.